mozilla-campus-club-bvducoep/mozilla-campus-club-bvducoep.github.io/README.md

 # moz-web
-managed by @somiljain7 , @microaditi and @siddhant356
+managed by @somiljain7  and @siddhant356